 In this article, you’ll learn how the aptitudinal dimension of self-care can help you find career alignment and a deeper sense of purpose.

 LivingUpp is a participant in affiliate programs, which means we may earn a small commission from qualifying purchases on links to Amazon and other sites at no additional cost to you.

 What is Aptitudinal Self-Care?

-Aptitudinal self-care is any action you take to support your life’s work.
+Aptitudinal self-care, sometimes called occupational self-care, is any action you take to support your life’s work.
 Over time, the small ways you enlist your strengths can have a big impact on your health.

 LivingUpp defines self-care as a preventive health strategy involving actions and behaviors that improve, restore, or maintain good health.
 By implementing a holistic self-care practice, you’ll spend less time and money on sick care and more time living your life.

 Here are some aptitudinal self-care examples to help you design a healthy lifestyle: